Here is our list of the most important team building skills.

 Many people think that great teams always agree, but that is not the case.
 Even the closest-knit teams occasionally differ.
 What makes these teams great is not avoiding conflict altogether, but handling it effectively when it arises.

-Capable and creative teams all start with skillful leaders.
+Capable and creative teams all start with skilful leaders.
 These are just some of the traits required to build fun and functional teams.
 Keep adding to your knowledge and you will start to see results.